bernd289/pds/README.md

 Changes in this fork of https://github.com/bluesky-social/pds
 - always the newest PDS and other deps
 - newer Node version
+- use goat instead of old pdsadmin scripts
 - few other little things